mcdemarco/conclar/public/info.md

 > Elevators accessing hotel function space are in an alcove near the entrance to the downward escalators.

-> Preferred Seating for vision, hearing, or mobility impaired individuals will be available in all program rooms.
+> Preferred Seating for vision, hearing, or mobility-impaired individuals will be available in all program rooms.
 Several seats will be marked with "Reserved for Access" signs.

 > Boskone will **not** have ASL Interpretation available.

-> For other issues see the [main Boskone website](https://boskone.org/about/access/), or go to the Con Office or Hotel Concierge.
+> For other issues, see the [main Boskone website](https://boskone.org/about/access/) or go to the Con Office or Hotel Concierge.

-**Anime/Video Room** (Harbor/Upper Level—Griffin)
+**Anime/Video Room** (Harbor Side/Upper Level—Lewis)

 *  Fri 3:30pm – 2:15am
 *  Sat 9:30am – 2:15am